 - If your benefits are suspended, you have 500 weeks to file a petition to have them reinstated.

-When to Seek a Workers' Comp Attorney For Assistance
+When to Seek a Workers' Compensation Lawyer For Assistance

 Workers’ compensation benefits are supposed to serve as a safety net for injured Pennsylvania workers, but insurance companies often deny legitimate claims.
-You do not need an attorney to file a workers’ compensation claim, but you should consider consulting a workers' comp attorney if you’re having trouble accessing the benefits you need to provide for yourself and your family.
+You do not need an attorney to file a workers’ compensation claim, but you should consider consulting a workers' compensation lawyer if you’re having trouble accessing the benefits you need to provide for yourself and your family.

 At Heslin Law Firm, we urge you to contact us if: